NBA Betting Odds: Moneyline, Spreads and Live Lines for Every Game

 Central Division Odds

-Detroit has been the division’s standard-bearer to this point, and Cleveland sits in a tier just behind them.
-Chicago is living in the messy middle, while Milwaukee and Indiana feel like the teams most likely to spend the season fighting uphill rather than threatening the top.
+Detroit has been the division’s standard-bearer all season and won the division, though Cleveland sits in a tier just behind them despite not winning.
+Chicago is living in the messy middle, while Milwaukee and Indiana are out of the race.

 | Team | Odds |